patpluspun/they_blog/_posts/2014-07-15-styleguide.markdown

 **This should be strong**

-''This should be italic''
+//This should be italic//

-`this should delineate code`
+`this should preformat`

 [This should be a link](http://www.google.com)